-Principle foreign workers
+Principle of foreign workers

-Applications made before January 1, 2019
+Applications made before 1 January 2019

-Employees with an electronic foreigner's card
+Workers with an electronic foreigner's card

 Foreigners with an electronic foreigner card A have a right of residence of limited duration and are therefore not allowed to work without a work permit or combined permit.